...

-The LEAVES of wild betony are like the nettle’s; however, they lack rashing hairs.
-They have, however, a slightly hot flavor and give off a fetid odor.
+The leaves of wild betony are like those of nettles; however, they lack rashing hairs.
+They have a slightly hot flavor and a fetid odor.

 Betony (Stachys officianalis [L.] Trevisan) belongs to the same botanical genus as wild betony; however, it has different medicinal properties.